Skip to main content

 Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), and a supervised practicum that is commensurate with the certification tier.

-Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), and an intensive supervised practicum that is commensurate with the certification tier and level.
+Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), and an intensive supervised practicum that is commensurate with the certification tier.

 The knowledgeable and skilled teacher of reading